EutechCybernetic/lucy-pro-documentation/even.md

 ## Triggering on Instance
 In this mode, the event engine looks for any **instances** that have attributes correlating with the event and then executes sequences on those instances.

-To make an event trigger an existing model instance, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the code/Run on Instance option.
+To make an event trigger an existing model instance, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the `Run on Instance` option.

 When configuring correlation, parameters from the event are matched to values of attributes.
 If all such correlations match, then the instance is picked up for execution.